jsdoc/jsdoc.github.io/content/en/tags-callback.md

 ## Overview

-The @callback tag provides information about a callback function that can be passed to other functions, including the callback's parameters and return value.
-You can include any of the tags that you can provide for a @method.
+The `@callback` tag provides information about a callback function that can be passed to other functions, including the callback's parameters and return value.
+You can include any of the tags that you can provide for a `@method`.

-Once you define a callback, you can use it in the same way as a custom type defined with the
+Once you define a callback, you can use it in the same way as a custom type defined with the `@typedef` tag.
-@typedef tag.
 In particular, you can use the callback's name as a type name.
 This allows you to indicate that a function parameter should contain a certain type of callback.

 If you want a callback to be displayed with the type definitions for a specific class, you can give